Saluting More Holidays

 Signed for us on February 21 and our February Fantastic New Fiction Pick.
 There is controversy winging about as to whether Cummins is the one to tell this story, she not being Mexican nor a migrant, which is part of a whole thing about who can tell stories, heightened by this book being an Oprah and a Barnes & Noble Pick.
 We have a limited supply of first prints so secure yours while you can and we will hold it for signing on February 21.

 Rural Ohio in 1926 is much more Appalachian than Midwest as portrayed by Montgomery largely through the eyes of her widowed Bronwyn County Sheriff, Lily Ross, a woman struggling with the loss of her husband, the former sheriff KIA and raising her two children in Kinship while rising to the challenges of a job few think she can manage.
 Plus she is running for reelection.
 She has a strong support group in her mother and some of the Kinship women which makes the contrast to the elderly woman who dies falling from the Moonvale Hollow Tunnel to a glancing blow by a B&R Railroad train, and to other women in Kinship, both more poignant and ironic.
 The identity of the dead woman is a mystery and eventually leads Lily to The Hollows, a notorious local asylum.
 And to some amazing information.
-The number of surprises in this remarkable sequel to 2019 First Mystery Book of the Month
+The number of surprises in this remarkable sequel to 2019 First Mystery Book of the Month The Widows ($9.99) is impressive, unexpected, and wow, ties into issues being reprised today without any preaching.
+I am deeply impressed and thus this is our January Historical Mystery of the Month.
+Yay!

 Sarah Bain, a London newspaper crime scene photographer, is assigned to take pictures of the corpse of a naked woman with a mutilated face.
 But as she prepares to take the photo, Sarah realizes the woman is breathing.
-Sarah's boss, Sir Gerald Mariner, thinks "Sleeping Beauty" would make a great story, and fortunately Sarah's fiancé, DS Thomas Barrett, is on the case.
+Sarah's boss, Sir Gerald Mariner, thinks "Sleeping Beauty" would make a great story, and fortunately Sarah's fiancĂ©, DS Thomas Barrett, is on the case.
 Many claim to know Sleeping Beauty's identity, but Barrett quickly narrows the possibilities to three: artist August Legrand claims that she's his wife; Frances Oliphant insists the woman is her stepsister; 10-year-old Venetia Napier is sure the woman is her long-missing mother, Maude.
 When Sleeping Beauty finally awakes, she remembers...and Sarah learns that not all stories have a happy ending when one of the claimants is murdered.
 Is Sleeping Beauty really who she claimed to be?

 CAN BE SIGNED

-($16.99).
+Ide, Joe.
+Wrecked ($16.99).
 "Ide opens the third book in his blazing IQ series, with the novelist's equivalent of a stun gun...
 [IQ is] an appealing central character, propped up by a cast of crooks Elmore Leonard would envy...
 Ide is still the hottest of recently-emerged crime writers.
 He has populated Southern California with wildly entertaining characters, from those hinted at offstage to the motormouths whose priceless talk fills his pages."-Janet Maslin, New York Times.
 "Joe Ide is one of the hottest mystery novelists at work... the wonder of love, the cruelty of war, the black world he knows well, the music he loves-all the beauty and cruelty and craziness he filed away in his mind before he began writing these novels.
-With Wrecked, Ide confirms that he's among the most original new voices in today's crime fiction."-Patrick Anderson, Washington Post.
+With Wrecked, Ide confirms that he's among the most original new voices in today's crime fiction."-Patrick Anderson, Washington Post

 Parker, Ann.
 A Dying Note ($15.99).
-Winner, Best of the West 2019, True West Magazine.
+Winner, Best of the West 2019, True West Magazine

 It's autumn of 1881, and Inez Stannert, still the co-owner of Leadville, Colorado's Silver Queen saloon, is settled in San Francisco with her young ward, Antonia Gizzi.
 Inez has turned her business talents to managing a music store, hoping to eventually become an equal partner in the enterprise with the store's owner, a celebrated local violinist.
 Inez's carefully constructed life for herself and Antonia threatens to tumble about her ears when the badly beaten body of a young musician washes up on the filthy banks of San Francisco's Mission Creek canal.
 Inez and Antonia become entangled in the mystery of his death when the musician turns out to have ties to Leadville, ties that threaten to expose Inez's notorious past.
 And they aren't the only ones searching for answers.